List of Late Night with Conan O'Brien sketches: The Walker, Texas Ranger Lever

-The merger also led to the creation of two other short-lived triggers, a Knight Rider pull chain, and a Beverly Hills Cop Theme button.
+Variations on the sketch include other short-lived triggers such as a Knight Rider pull chain and a Beverly Hills Cop Theme button.
 Sometimes these were combined, such as playing the Beverly Hills Cop theme behind a Walker, Texas Ranger scene.

-In 2007, the lever returned, playing clips from B-grade 1970s/1980s Norris movies (a different movie each episode).
-This began with the Slaughter in San Francisco Lever (which was used during the April/May run of shows in San Francisco); Breaker!
-Breaker!, A Force of One and The Octagon have also been used.
+In 2007, the lever returned, playing clips from various B-movies once again starring Norris.

-The lever also sparked its share of the Colbert/O'Brien/Stewart feud, once Norris started appearing with 2008 presidential candidate Mike Huckabee and Conan took credit for the outcomes.
+During the 2008 election cycle, the lever again returned, this time as Norris endorsed former Arkansas governor Mike Huckabee for president.
+Conan argued that because the lever had rejuvenated Norris's popularity, that by proxy he hadthe Colbert/O'Brien/Stewart feud.

-In the penultimate episode of the show Conan claimed that the lever was the most requested skit on the show by fans.
+In the penultimate episode of Late Night, Conan revealed that the lever had been the most requested sketch by fans.

 In 2010, during Conan's live Legally Prohibited tour, the "Walker, Texas Ranger lever" was reintroduced, used in the shows by Conan as well as by guests.
 However, to avoid potential legal issues with NBC claiming use of intellectual property, the lever was rechristened the "Chuck Norris Rural Policeman Handle", and featured clips from Walker that were not used previously on Late Night, with the exception of the aforementioned clip with Haley Joel Osment, which was featured at the end of every "Rural Policeman Handle" segment.